 Online dating scam statistics

 - Financial abuse statistics: As data from the Federal Trade Commission indicates, romance scams—including those occurring on online dating sites and apps—take a notable and ever-growing financial toll on unsuspecting Americans.
-From 2016 to 2020, consumer reports of these scams to the FTC nearly tripled, and from 2015 to 2020, reported total dollar losses increased more than ninefold, reaching a record $304 million in 2020.
+Consumer reports of these scams to the FTC have been trending up, and have tripled since 2016.
+From 2015 to 2020, reported total dollar losses increased more than ninefold, reaching a record $304 million in 2020.
 This was higher than the total losses reported for any other type of scam that year.
 The median individual loss in 2020 was $2,500—over 10 times more than the median dollars lost to other fraud types that year.

 - Psychological impacts: Victims of romance scams don’t just suffer financial losses—they also experience the loss of an intimate relationship and the trauma of being betrayed and exploited by a loved one.
 Shock, shame, anger, loss of trust in others, grief, and self-loathing are common emotional reactions, and the victim may experience lasting effects on their mental health.

-- When in doubt, upload their profile pictures to a reverse image search engine.
-If the photos have been stolen from anywhere else on the Internet, their source will probably show up in your search.
+- When in doubt, upload one of their profile photos to a reverse image search engine.
+If the photos have been stolen from someone else’s social media profile, or from elsewhere on the Internet, the original source may show up in your search.

-- Keep an eye out for red flags, including the typical scammer tactics and cover stories described above.
+- Look out for red flags, including the typical scammer tactics and stories described above.
 Don’t be afraid to pull away or cut contact completely if something doesn’t add up.

 - Never conduct any kind of transaction on behalf of an online friend or partner that you haven’t met in person.
 If they truly do have your best interests in mind, they’ll understand your caution.